Adam-git655/Terraria-Clone/README.md

 ### Features to add

-- Cave generation with different block types and minerals
+- Different block types and minerals
 - Tree generation with randomized shapes and sizes
 - Player, Zombie animations
 - Multiple biomes